Lethephyr/Lethephyr/README.md

 ### Hi there 👋

-- 🇨🇳 Bachelor's degree in information engineering from Southeast University
+- 🇨🇳 Bachelor's degree in Information Engineering from Southeast University
 - 🇸🇪 EECS exchange student at KTH Royal Institute of Technology

 <!--